This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Did you know that the leading causes of death and disability worldwide are chronic degenerative conditions?

-These diseases, including cardiovascular diseases, cancer, Alzheimer's and type II diabetes, are increasing dramatically worldwide, in all regions and socioeconomic levels.
+These diseases, which include cardiovascular diseases, cancer, Alzheimer's and type II diabetes, are increasing dramatically worldwide, in all regions and socioeconomic levels.

-To be clear, chronic degenerative conditions outnumber deaths caused by famine, war, and even infectious disease.
+To be clear, chronic degenerative conditions outweigh deaths caused by famine, war, and even infectious diseases.
 Although it should be noted that this was not always the case.

 What has changed then?

-To understand why we are experiencing this explosion in the prevalence of these conditions, one would have to ask if there is some shared mechanism behind them.
+To understand why we are experiencing this explosion in the prevalence of these conditions, we must ask if there is some shared mechanism behind them.

 In fact there is.
 In a word, it is inflammation.

-All of these diseases are a consequence of increased levels of inflammation within the body which, at its highest levels, can damage arteries in the heart, brain, joints , and even impair immune system function.
+All of these diseases are a consequence of increased levels of inflammation within the body which, at its highest levels, can damage the arteries of the heart, brain, joints and even alter the function of the immune system.

-So if inflammation is at the root of the planet's deadliest ailments, it makes sense to explore its true impact and find solutions for a longer, healthier existence.
+So if inflammation is at the root of the planet's deadliest conditions, it makes sense to explore its true impact and find solutions for a longer, healthier existence.

 The importance of what you eat